thephoeron/LLTHW/book/1-05-0-lookups-trees.md

 * Removing items from ALISTS
 * Practical size-constraints for ALISTS and PLISTS, alternate data types to look out for.
 * Trees
+* More Trees
+* Tries
+* More Tries
+* Why Can't I Hold All These Tries?
+* Object Reference
+* Circular Lists and Trees
 * Acyclic Graphs

 ## Exercise 1.5.1